altocodenl/cell/vibey.md

 Flow #3:

 - I write in main.md that I want to create a little game on my browser.
 A tictactoe, for example.
 And that two agents should work on it.
+The game should be simple client side gotoB, provide docs/gotoB.md.
+Also use a simple express on port 4000 to serve the static file.
 - I go to the dialogs tab.
 - I start a new dialog to say "please start".
 - The agent starts working, spawning another agent.